REVENUE MANAGEMENT - 2022/3

-The learning and teaching strategy is designed to provide mini-lectures (often including interactive tasks) delivered by the module tutors designed to develop an understanding of underpinning theory and an introduction to academic debates.
-In addition, a series of student activities and discussions working in groups to explore and apply the mini lecture materials
+The learning and teaching strategy is designed to provide lectures and seminars (often including interactive tasks) delivered by the module tutors designed to develop an understanding of underpinning theory and an introduction to academic debates.
+In addition, a series of simulation-based student activities and discussions working in groups to explore and apply the lecture materials

 The learning and teaching methods include:

-- Readings, exercises, activities and weblinks in ULearn.
+- 3) Readings, exercises, activities and weblinks in SurreyLearn.